-Broadly speaking, the random walk $(G,\mu)$ is \emph{noise sensitive} if $Y_n^\r$ generally seems independant of $X_n$.
+Broadly speaking, the random walk $(G,\mu)$ is \emph{noise sensitive} if $Y_n^\r$ generally seems independent of $X_n$.
 This vague statement can be specified in a number of ways and we refer to Section~\ref{sec:def} for several precise definitions.
-A novel feature is to consider sensitivity to noise of a process rather than events.
 We retain two principal notions of noise sensitivity in this context.
-The random walk $(G,\mu)$ is $\ell^1$-noise sensitive if the law of the pair $(X_n,Y_n^\r)$ and the law of a pair $(X_n,X_n')$ of two \emph{independant} samples are close in the sense that their $\ell^1$-distance tends to zero.
-The random walk is entropy noise sensitive if the conditionnal entropy $\H(Y_n^\r|X_n)$ is asymptotically equivalent to the entropy $\H(X_n)$, which means that the average amount of information needed to describe $Y_n^\r$ once we already know $X_n$ is (asymptotically) as big as the average amount of information needed to describe $X_n$.
+The random walk $(G,\mu)$ is $\ell^1$-noise sensitive if the law of the pair $(X_n,Y_n^\r)$ and the law of a pair $(X_n,X_n')$ of two \emph{independent} samples are close in the sense that their $\ell^1$-distance tends to zero.
+The random walk is entropy noise sensitive if the ratio between the conditional entropy $\H(Y_n^\r|X_n)$ and $\H(X_n)$ tends to one, which means that the average amount of information needed to describe $Y_n^\r$ once we already know $X_n$ is (asymptotically) as big as the average amount of information needed to describe $X_n$.

 These notions of noise sensitivity are relevant for infinite groups.
-They are trivially satisfied for finite groups by eventual equidistribution -- see Proposition~\ref{prop:finite}.
+They are trivially satisfied for finite groups by eventual equidistribution -- see Theorem~\ref{prop:finite}.
 For simplicity, we restricted our investigations to finitely generated groups and finitely supported probability measures, though the notions make sense in a wider setting.

-We first point out two obstructions to $\ell^1$-noise sensitivity.
+We first point out two elementary obstructions to $\ell^1$-noise sensitivity.

 \begin{theorem} Let $G$ be a countable group and $\mu$ a finitely supported probability measure on $G$. \begin{enumerate} \item If $G$ admits a non-trivial homomorphism onto a free abelian group, then $(G,\mu)$ is not $\ell^1$-noise sensitive. \item If $(G,\mu)$ is $\ell^1$-noise sensitive, then it is Liouville. \end{enumerate} \end{theorem}